Once your child is a teenager you’d think you would have party plans nailed. If only that were the case.

 1 Laser wars party: Who knew they were so competitive?

 As far as parties go, this one is all about high-octane fun with a healthy dose of rivalry thrown in for good measure.
-Less painful than paintballing and more tactical than shooting-based computer games, a laser challenge party is 100% safe, no-impact and fully immersive.
+Less painful than paintballing and more tactical than shooting-based computer games, a laser tag party is 100% safe, no-impact and fully immersive.
 Your teenager will love stalking their friends and unleashing a flood of laser fire in this sci-fi action adventure – definitely one for the party shortlist and something that you can do right here at our water park in Kent.

 2 Theme park party: Scream if you wanna go faster!